With a small investment under a $100.00

 - Air dry dishes instead of using the dishwasher’s dryer cycle, placing them in a draft between two windows

-- Purchase a small plug-in meter for less than $40.00 to measure the consumption of your major appliances at various operating conditions, e.g. the washing machine with various loads.
+- Purchase a small plug-in meter with true rms, for less than $40.00 to measure the consumption of your major appliances at various operating conditions, e.g. the washing machine with various loads.
 If you cannot measure, you cannot control and if you cannot control you can not improve.

 - Purchase a Receptacle Tester for few dollars, to detect faulty wiring.
 A leak to ground may cost you dearly.
 Never ever connect the ground to a waterline as this may in the worst case cause an electrocution.